jaketracey/blog/content/blog/virtual-reality-accessibility/index.md

 ### The app should be playable without audio.

-Although not a requirement, it is recomended to ensure that the application is playable entirely without the use of audio and to provide subtitles for dialogue and sound effects that are played to the user.
+Although not a requirement, it is recommended to ensure that the application is playable entirely without the use of audio and to provide subtitles for dialogue and sound effects that are played to the user.

 This alone should increase the usability of all VR apps for those with hearing issues and I would hope that this guideline becomes a requirement and an API created to communicate audio cues via haptics or a consistent visual interface.